AnandkumarMall/great_expectations/docs/docusaurus/docs/application_integration_support.md

 The following are the levels of support provided by GX:

-- <b>GX Cloud</b> - GX Cloud GUI-supported integrations are available for configuration in the GX Cloud web application.
+- <b>GX Cloud</b> - GX Cloud supported integrations are available in GX Cloud.
 They are tested and are actively maintained with new GX Cloud releases.

-- <b>GX Cloud</b> - GX Cloud API-supported integrations are available for configuration through the GX API with a Cloud context.
-They are tested and are actively maintained with new GX API releases.

 - <b>GX Core</b> - GX Core supported integrations are available in GX Core.
 They are tested and are actively maintained with new GX Core releases.